rajatgirotra/study/machine_learning/course/4_README.txt

 You already know now that regression models are used to predict value of continuous variables (ie predict real numbers), like salary of an employee.
-We will next learn some regression models (both liner and non-linear) followed by some classificatio models.
+We will next learn some regression models (both liner and non-linear) followed by some classification models.

 We'll study
 1) Simple linear regression